-Thiols and other foul-smelling compounds can be mistaken for gas.
+Thiols and other foul smelling compounds can be mistaken for gas.
 Thiols are added to natural gas as it is odourless and extremely dangerous; the thiols allow it to be detected easily.
 While some chemicals such as selenides, tellurides and some phosphines may not smell of gas, they can be so foul-smelling as to necessitate lab evacuation if improperly handled.
 For this reason, additional measures must be taken to ensure these compounds are not released.

-In addition to the standard precautions to be taken before undertaking any experimentation (i.e. a well thought out experimental procedure developed, and a risk assessment completed), the following actions must be taken:
+In addition to the standard precautions to be taken before undertaking any experimentation (ie. a well thought out experimental procedure developed and a risk assessment completed), the following actions must be taken:

-- Email the School Safety Coordinator; who will inform Campus Services of the potential for a mistaken gas leak and the exact location of the experimentation.
-Please include the following information:

-- o Room number

-- Fume cupboard number

-- Name and amount of reagent being used

-- Reaction start/end/work-up times

-Notifications must be sent the day before the reaction is started, by 17:00 at the latest.

-- Undertake the experiment in a fume cupboard. - Treat these compounds as though they are air sensitive; work with a sealed system. - Vapours from the reaction should be bubbled through a bleach solution. - Clean all glassware involved in the reaction in a bleach solution. - Inform the School Safety Coordinator if any foul smells escape from the fume cupboard. - Inform the School Safety Coordinator if any foul smells are noticed in lab spaces where such chemicals are not being used.
+- Contact the School Safety Coordinator; who will inform Campus Services of the potential for a mistaken gas leak and the exact location of the experimentation.
+Notifications must be sent at least 2 hours in advance of use (before 17:00 on the evening beforehand, in the case of reactions being carried out before 11:00). - Undertake the experiment in a fume cupboard. - Treat these compounds as though they are air sensitive; work with a sealed system. - Vapours from the reaction should be bubbled through a bleach solution. - Clean all glassware involved in the reaction in a bleach solution. - Inform the School Safety Coordinator if any foul smells escape from the fume cupboard. - Inform the School Safety Coordinator if any foul smells are noticed in lab spaces where such chemicals are not being used.